 During HRC general discussions, panel debates and interactive dialogues with the Special Procedures, during the past three years, either as an HRC member or not, the State has joined:

 Overall, as a HRC member, has participated in more than 10% of panel discussions, general debates and interactive dialogues.

-An analysis of steps taken by Austria in fulfilment of its pledges at international level shows that it has indeed ratified the CPED and the OPCAT (in 2012).
-However, it is yet to accede to the UNESCO Convention against discrimination in education.
+An analysis of steps taken by Austria in fulfilment of its pledges at the international level shows that it made a voluntary contribution to the OHCHR.
 Austria has a strong record of engagement with the Council and its mechanisms.
 It maintains a Standing Invitation to Special Procedures, has facilitated 100% of visit requests, and has responded to 66% of the received communications.
-Austria has participated in around 70% of panel discussions, has a 100% record in terms of facilitating Special Procedures missions, sent a ministerial level delegation to participate in the UPR, and produced a mid-term report on implementation.
+Austria has participated in around 70% of panel discussions, sent a ministerial-level delegation to participate in the UPR, and produced a mid-term report on implementation.
 It has ratified all eight core human rights treaties.

 Austria, has, as pledged, continued to support the initiatives on the rights of minorities; freedom of speech and the safety of journalists; human rights of internally displaced persons; human rights in the administration of justice; and the abolition of the death penalty; and the rights of women, children, and persons with disabilities.